google-research/google-research/cube_unfoldings/README.md

 We rely on [nauty](https://pallini.di.uniroma1.it/) by Brendan McKay and Adolfo Piperno to generate the trees and their automorphism group.

-The code is used to calculate the terms [A091159](https://oeis.org/A091159) up to dimension 10, see below for the results.
+The code is used to calculate the terms of [A091159](https://oeis.org/A091159) up to dimension 10; see below for the results.

 Check out a [video by Matt Parker on unfolding the 4d-cube](https://www.youtube.com/watch?v=Yq3P-LhlcQo).